fabioyamashita/.NET-WEB-API-Project/README.md

   },
 ```

-- Navigate to the directory in which you cloned the project and run all containers with the following command:
+- Navigate to `src` directory and run all containers with the following command:
 ```
 $ docker-compose up --build
 ```